Pennsylvania Department of Community and Economic Development

 4. Operations and Maintenance costs associated with maintaining a currently operating AMD remediation project and the establishment of a trust fund to ensure ongoing maintenance is achieved.

 5. Monitoring of water quality to track, or continue to track nonpoint source (NPS) load reductions resulting from AMD remediation projects.

 6. Projects that use AMD for oil and gas well development.

-Funds may be used by the applicant to pay for any of the following project costs:
+Funds may be used to pay for any of the following project costs:

 1. Acquisition of land, rights-of-way and easements necessary to construct an eligible project.

 2. Construction, improvement, expansion, repair, or rehabilitation of new or existing AMD remediation sites.
 Construction contingencies are limited to 5% of the actual construction costs.

 3. For construction projects, no more than 10% of the grant award may be used for engineering and construction oversight, inspection and performance monitoring costs (final engineer drawings, along with permit approvals detailing the work planned to be done for the project).

 4. In-stream monitoring to assess stream restoration status.

 5. Operating and Maintenance costs for active or semi-active systems.
 In addition, up to 65% of the grant award may be used to establish trust funds for operations and maintenance.
 Trust funds may be established for a period of no more than 20 years.